Mengzuozhu/FluentFormatter/README.md

 <a href="README-CH.md">中文文档</a>

-Fluent Formatter plugin for IntelliJ.

-Use this plugin to format the selected code in a fluent style.
+Formats the selected Java code in a `fluent style`.
+It will wrap the invocation of each chained method on a separate line.

 ## Example
+Before:
 ```java
 IntStream.range(1, 2).map(i -> i + 1).count();
 ```

-After formatted --->
+After formatted:

 ```java
 IntStream.range(1, 2)